joakim/kay/ideas.md

 ### Trees

-The code and its AST is essentially a tree of cells within cells, vaguely reminiscent of Lisp's lists.
+The code and its AST is essentially a tree of cells within cells, reminiscent of Lisp's lists.
 This enables some interesting ideas:

 - Easy to traverse for visualization, "realtime" IDE, persistence, refactoring, etc
   - Like Smalltalk's always-running VM with [image-based persistance](https://en.wikipedia.org/wiki/Smalltalk#Image-based_persistence), but only during development